yupitel/nd013-c1-vision-starter/README.md

 #### Improve on the reference
 This section should highlight the different strategies you adopted to improve your model.
 It should contain relevant figures and details of your findings.

+I use two parameter set for this.
+The results are stored in the results directory.
+Experiments01 is default setting.
+Experiments02 use data_augmentation_options for random_rgb_to_gray function.

+The results are almost same.
+It may occured for the lack of data set.
+If the size of data become more big, there are much more difference in it.